Earth Day Volunteer Page

 Loaders – Help participants and organizers load their tents and gear.

 Tear-Down Teams – Take down tents, weights, tables, chairs, etc. Organize all equipment for proper return.

-Clean Up Crews – Wipe down/pick up/tidy up the event grounds, Event Central, Greg Moore Youth Centre, and all other event sites.
+Clean Up Crews – Wipe down/pick up/tidy up the event grounds, Volunteer Station, Family Freecycle Room, and all other activity zones.

 About the theme…

 Earth Day 2019 & 2020 Theme: “Healthy Community, Healthy Self”

 What is a healthy community?
 Why are some doctors prescribing nature visits & art activities to increase wellness?
 How can volunteering and helping others also improve your personal health?
 How do we stay human in an ever-advancing technological world?
 Both Earth Day 2019 & 2020 will explore these and other questions as we focus on different aspects of the theme “Healthy Community, Healthy Self.”